Lingfu Zhang's Home Page

 Comm.
 Math.
 Phys.
 389, 1009–1046 (2022).

-arXiv Journal Slides online talk (with Allan Sly) Abstract
+online talk (with Allan Sly)

 We study the ferromagnetic Ising model on the infinite \(d\)-regular tree under the free boundary condition.
 This model is known to be a factor of IID in the uniqueness regime, when the inverse temperature \(\beta\ge 0\) satisfies \(\tanh \beta \le (d-1)^{-1} \).
 However, in the reconstruction regime (\(\tanh \beta > (d-1)^{-\frac{1}{2}}\) ), it is not a factor of IID.
 We construct a factor of IID for the Ising model beyond the uniqueness regime via a strong solution to an infinite dimensional stochastic differential equation which partially answers a question of Lyons.
 The solution \(\{X_t(v) \}\) of the SDE is distributed as \(X_t(v) = t\tau_v + B_t(v)\), where \(\{\tau_v \}\) is an Ising sample and \(\{B_t(v) \}\) are independent Brownian motions indexed by the vertices in the tree.
 Our construction holds whenever \(\tanh \beta \le c(d-1)^{-\frac{1}{2}}\), where \(c>0\) is an absolute constant.